ioccc-src/temp-test-ioccc/2020/ferguson1/README.md

 #### <a name="alt" href="#toc">What are the files prog.2.c, prog.3.c, prog.3-j.c and prog.alt.c ?</a>

-I submitted three Snake versions; these are the other layouts for those few (or more likely none) who are interested to see them.
+I submitted three Snake versions; these are the other layouts for those few (more likely none) who are interested to see them.

 The prog.2.c has more digraphs but I think no other significant differences.